 Employees want to feel heard and organizations that listen benefit from valuable insights.

-- Surveys, pulse checks, and listening sessions show employees that their opinions matter.
+- Conduct surveys, pulse checks, and listening sessions to show employees that their opinions matter.

-- Going a step further by involving employees in shaping policies or workplace practices reinforces trust and ownership.
+- Go a step further by involving employees in shaping policies or workplace practices reinforces trust and ownership.

 - You can also involve team members in recruitment and onboarding to help assess cultural and team fit (just ensure proper policies and processes are in place to avoid homogeneity and cliques).